PLaSSticity/Crafty/README.md

 sudo systemctl start docker
 ```

+If you downloaded the pre-built artifact image (available under Github
+releases, and Zenodo), you can directly load the docker
-Now, build the docker image.
+image.
+Otherwise, you will need to build the docker image.

 ```
+# Load pre-built docker image
+sudo docker load -i crafty.docker
+# Or, build it yourself
 sudo docker build --tag crafty:0.1 --tag crafty:latest .
 ```